paulbradshaw/journalismrecipebook/README.md

 ## Social video

 If your story is going to be told through video, make sure you identify what type of video it will be.
 There are many different social video genres and formats.
-[Here's a table with 11 different genres, and how they differ in terms of conventions, structure, and objective](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/video.md).
+[Here's a table that breaks down video genres, and how they differ in terms of conventions, structure, and objective](https://github.com/paulbradshaw/journalismrecipebook/blob/main/chapters/video.md).